 Thousands?
 Hardly.
 And no, you’re not expected to tip.
 Most all-inclusive resorts have already included the tips in your package and yes, they really do give them to the employees.
 Some even have ‘no tipping’ policies because of this.
 That said, some vacationers do like to tip anyway, but even so a few dollar bills here and there – even with the housekeeping tip (which again is not expected) it might — if you’re very generous — tally a hundred or so, far from the ‘thousands’ the RD article is trying to scare you with.

-For the record, dissing Readers Digest is not something I ever thought I’d be doing – I have too much respect for them…..but this was something I just couldn’t let stand.
+For the record, dissing Readers Digest is not something I ever thought I’d be doing – I have too much respect for them…..but their article full of misinformation was something I just couldn’t let stand.

 While we would never discourage anyone from planning whatever style of travel suits them – and we know that all-inclusive travel isn’t for everyone – we believe that those who haven’t yet tried an all-inclusive resort deserve to know the truth before they make a decision.